 Shakily underlined in felt tip pen on the third sheet of paper, worn smooth from being handled and folded many times, was the following passage:

-Myths tell of a time when Ulster was without a king so a boat race was held; the one whose hand first touched the shore of Ulster would win the crown.
-One contestant, seeing that he was losing the race, cut off his hand and threw it to shore, thus winning the race.
+Myths tell of a time when Ulster was without a king, so a boat race was held; the one whose hand first touched the shore of Ulster would win the crown.
+One contestant, seeing that he was losing, cut off his hand and threw it to shore, thus winning the race.